Children around the world

 Gadaba tribal girl with her grandfather, near Jeypore.
 (Photo copyright © by Kaj Halberg)

 In areas dominated by Tibetan Buddhism, or Lamaism, many boys spend longer or shorter periods of time as apprentices in local monasteries, called gompas.
-These buildings, and other aspects of Buddhism, are described in detail on the page Religion: Buddhism.
+These buildings, and other aspects of Buddhism, are described on the page Religion: Buddhism.

 At the partition of India in 1947, millions of Muslims emigrated to the new state of Pakistan.
 Many stayed in India, though, and today Muslims constitute about 170 million people, or c.
 14 % of the population, scattered throughout the nation.
 The following pictures show Muslim children at various places in India.

-The girls in the picture below, from the city of Bijapur, Karnataka, are dressed up for a Muslim wedding.
+These girls, in the city of Bijapur, Karnataka, are dressed up for a Muslim wedding.
 Patterns have been applied to their hands, using dye made from the henna plant.
 This species is described on the page Plants: Plants in folklore and poetry.
+(Photo copyright © by Kaj Halberg)

 The following three images depict Indian school children.